 • Scaling and similitude in Emriver modeling sediment: When you scale a life-size river down to meters, you have to account for things like friction and electrostatic forces.
 When you want to mimic a certain fluvial action on a small scale, sand is not the best option; it doesn’t accurately model river processes because it sticks to itself.

-• Design: Em2 and Em3 models are designed to be portable and durable throughout travel.
+• Design: Em2 and Em3 stream tables are designed to be portable and durable throughout travel.
 You usually don’t see that in a homemade model.

 • Sand is cheaper, but the pump will break: Although you can find sand at any hardware store, and it’s much less expensive and more readily available, your pump will ultimately break down with lithic sand.